A New 'Daniel Tiger's Neighborhood' Special Airs Soon To Help Kids During The Pandemic

 "We thought, is there a way we can put all of these strategies together in a special episode?"
 Loggins added.
 "Thanks to support from PBS KIDS and CPB we were able to create the special sing-along.
 We hope we can offer children and families something that is exciting, entertaining, and helpful with this special episode."

-Back in March, Daniel Tiger's Neighborhood released a short video for parents and caregivers called How To Talk To Our Kids About Coronavirus.
+Back in March, Detroit Public TV released a short video for parents and caregivers called How To Talk To Our Kids About Coronavirus featuring characters from Daniel Tiger's Neighborhood.
 The video reminded caregivers to reassure kids that they're safe, emphasize things all families can do to promote good hygiene like washing hands, and answering any questions kids might have.
 All of this was helpful, of course, but featuring a special musical episode all about Daniel Tiger himself going through some big emotions is a great way to help kids try to understand on a different level.

 The media kids consume has an enormous influence on the way they see the world, as the U.S. National Institute of Health explains, so the importance of little ones seeing their favorite characters going through the same issues that they're experiencing cannot be overstated.
 And the fact that the new Daniel Tiger's Neighborhood will be a sing-along musical is just icing on a particularly empathetic cake.